2025 Mapinduzi Cup: Final

 The final was played on 13 January 2025 and when the two sides met in the group stage, Burkina Faso won 1–0.

-Ibrahim Hilika gave the home side the lead four minutes before half-time, and during the second half, Burkina Faso continued to press before Aboubacar Traore scored the equalising goal after 74 minutes.
+Ibrahim Hilika gave the home side the lead four minutes before half-time, and during the second half, Burkina Faso continued to press before Aboubacar Traoré scored the equalising goal after 74 minutes.
 As the referee prepared to blow the final whistle, Haji Cheda made it 2–1 after he curled in his shot.